iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The following options are available to look up incarcerated offenders' information in Iowa:

-• Iowa Department of Corrections website: The IDOC website provides an online platform that interested individuals can obtain inmate information on.
-The IDOC Offender Search tool is available on the website for finding information on offenders held in correctional facilities located within the state.
+• Iowa Department of Corrections website: The IDOC website provides an online platform on which interested individuals can obtain inmate information.
+The IDOC Offender Search tool is available on the website to find information on offenders held in correctional facilities located within the state.

-• Third-party websites: Some inmate information is available on databases that are managed by third-party websites.
+• Third-party websites: Some inmate information is available on databases managed by third-party websites.
 Interested individuals can look up inmates on such websites.

-• Sheriff’s Office: The Sheriff’s Office is responsible for managing records of individuals detained in jails within its jurisdiction.
-Typically, the records department makes inmate records available to eligible persons to look up offenders or copy desired information.
+• Sheriff's Office: The Sheriff's Office manages records of individuals detained in jails within its jurisdiction.
+The records department makes inmate records available to eligible persons so they can look up offenders or copy desired information.

-• County websites: County-run jails usually provide resources on their websites that querying parties can look up inmates in jail facilities.
+• County websites: County-run jails usually provide resources on their websites that querying parties can use to look up inmates in jail facilities.

 How Do I Conduct an Inmate Search in Iowa?

-Interested persons looking to use the IDOC Offender Search tool to find inmates in Iowa can fill in the search boxes with the appropriate information to retrieve results.
+Interested persons using the IDOC Offender Search tool to find inmates in Iowa can fill the search boxes with the appropriate information to retrieve results.
 However, querying parties should note that the information they can obtain on the search tool is limited.

-Interested individuals can also visit the website of county-run correctional facilities to check pages that offer a way to access inmate information.
-The local law enforcement agency may also provide an inmate locator tool that querying parties can utilize to conduct an inmate search.
+Interested individuals can also visit the websites of county-run correctional facilities to check pages that offer access to inmate information.
+The local law enforcement agency may also provide an inmate locator tool for querying parties to conduct an inmate search.

 Querying parties can also request physical copies of inmate information from their custodian.
-Individuals can visit the custodian’s office to request inmate information in-person or prepare a written request and send it to the custodian’s office location.
-However, charges may apply for copying of desired records.
+Individuals can visit the custodian's office to request inmate information in person or prepare a written request and send it to the custodian's office.
+However, charges may apply for the copying of desired records.

 How Can I Find an Inmate for Free in Iowa?

-To look up an inmate for free in Iowa, querying parties may use the Iowa Department of Corrections Offender Search tool.
+Querying parties may use the Iowa Department of Corrections Offender Search tool to look up an inmate for free in Iowa.
 Some counties and local law enforcement agencies may also provide resources like inmate locators that members of the public can utilize to find inmates held in their jail facility.
-Scott County website offers an Inmate Listing page that interested persons can find information on incarcerated inmates at no cost.
+Scott County's website offers an Inmate Listing page on which interested persons can find information on incarcerated inmates at no cost.

 How to Find Old Inmate Records in Iowa

-To find inmate records of individuals that have finished serving a prison sentence in an Iowa correctional facility, querying parties can use the Offender Search tool.
-Users of the search tool can find information on offenders discharged from a correctional facility within the state’s jurisdiction.
-Interested persons can also request old inmate records from their local law enforcement agency office in-person or via U.S mail.
+Querying parties can use the Offender Search tool to find inmate records of individuals who have finished serving a prison sentence in an Iowa correctional facility.
+Users of the search tool can find information on offenders discharged from a correctional facility within the state's jurisdiction.
+Interested persons can also request old inmate records from their local law enforcement agency office in person or via U.S mail.

 How do I Conduct a Federal Prison Inmate Search?

-To obtain information regarding offenders detained in federal prisons, users can search the Federal Bureau of Prisons (BOP) Inmate Locator tool can be used to conduct an inmate search.
+Users can use the Federal Bureau of Prisons (BOP) Inmate Locator tool to conduct an inmate search and obtain information regarding offenders detained in federal prisons.

-The inmate locator provides information on federal inmates incarcerated between 1982 till present.
-Persons looking to obtain federal inmates records pre–1982 can visit the National Archives website to make such requests.
+The inmate locator provides information on federal inmates incarcerated between 1982 and the present.
+Persons seeking federal inmate records pre–1982 can visit the National Archives website to make such requests.

-On the inmate locator, interested persons can perform searches by using the inmate’s BOP register number or their full name, age, race, and gender.
+Interested persons can search the inmate locator using the inmate's BOP register number or their full name, age, race, and gender.
 The information available on the inmate locator includes the name, location, release date, offender number, age, ethnicity, and gender.
 Persons who encounter issues looking up an inmate can visit the BOP contact page.
 Written inquiries can be addressed to the BOP location:

 Federal Bureau of Prisons